gaurav1780/comp1010practicalClassMaterial/week 01 - introduction/workshopIntroduction.md

 - 10 minutes: introductions
 - 10 minutes: be ready to use the lab computers (setup accounts and iLearn)
+- 10 minutes: installing Java SE and Eclipse IDE
-- 90 minutes: revise COMP115/WCOM115 topics
+- 80 minutes: revise COMP115/WCOM115 topics

 ## COMP125 Support Structure